On this page...

 How does Course to College support college decisions?

 This is a very exciting time of the year for students, staff and families.
-Iowa College Aid participates in events and activities throughout the state, as available.
-Schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from Iowa College Aid for to best use these resources.
-Resources for decision celebrations include weekly collaboration calls with other schools, “I Decided” student signs, student survey data reports, event planning templates, and more.
+The Bureau of Iowa College Aid participates in events and activities throughout the state, as available.
+Schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from The Bureau of Iowa College Aid to best use these resources.
+Resources for decision celebrations include weekly collaboration calls with other schools, “I Decided” student signs, student survey data reports, event planning templates, implementation toolkit, and more.

 Register for Course to College